-At the Lubbock Campus, in north west Texas, this call-centre team responds to a deluge of student enquiries, ranging from the status of a student’s loan application, to how to pay a bill.
+At the Lubbock Campus, in north west Texas, this call-center team responds to a large volume of student enquiries, ranging from the status of a student’s loan application, to how to pay a bill.

-These enquiries are done either face-to-face on campus; on the ‘phone; or through digital channels such as the University’s website, Facebook or Twitter.
+These enquiries are done either face-to-face on campus, on the phone or through digital channels such as the University’s website or social media channels.

 Having access to up-to-date information is vital for this busy team, as they strive to answer student enquiries ‘on-the-spot’.

 At any one time, there are literally thousands of student loan applications in the system.
 These are processed in batches according to date of submission.

 Originally, a daily update was sent to all staff via a group email, advising the status of each batch, and other information.
 But staff found it time-consuming to trawl through their emails and locate the right message.
 In many cases, these emails got missed completely.

 If there were further updates during the day, the only option would be to send out an additional email, adding to the inbox clutter.

 Ms Sosa felt the process was not working.
 She says, “It was inefficient.
 We had no way of knowing whether staff had seen the email, and therefore working off the right information.”

 With the team being widely spread and including a mix of full and part-time workers (who may be based remotely at times, for example during Orientation), Ms Sosa needed an easy to implement solution that could be seen by every employee.

 The University invested in the SnapComms scrolling Desktop Ticker.
 This useful communication channel displays information via a narrow window of scolling text across the bottom of employees’ screens.